puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 1. You will choose an installation method.

-2. You will install the main components of PE—the puppet master, PuppetDB, database support, and the PE console.
+2. You will install the main components of PE—the Puppet master, PuppetDB, database support, and the PE console.
 (Note that the Cloud Provisioner is installed by default when you run the web-based installer.
 If you plan on performing an installation with an answer file, you can disable the Cloud Provisioner installation.)

 3. You will install the PE agent on all the nodes you wish to manage with PE.
 Refer to the [agent installation instructions](./install_agents.html)